Benjarit/OptionsViz/README.md

-# Options-Visualizations-
+# OptionsViz

-Visualizations of stock options strategies
+Visualizations of popular stock options strategies.
+Feel free to contribute any missing or new strategies.